Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Proof of the correspondence theorem

 \subsection{Tropical curves $\rar$ log curves}

 As in \cite{NS}, a {\bf marked pre-log curve} is a stable map $\varphi:(C,{\bf x},{\bf y})\rar \s{X}_0$ such that: \begin{enumerate} \item Each irreducible component of $C$ is torically transverse, and \item For $P\in C$, we have $\varphi(P) \in D\subset \Sing(\s{X}_0)$ for some irreducible component $D$ of $\Sing(\s{X}_0)$ if and only if $P$ is a node of $C$.
-Furthermore, the two branches of $C$ at $P$ map to different irreducible components of $\s{X}_0$ and have the same intersection multiplicity with $D$ at $P$. \end{enumerate} By Proposition \ref{TT}, any $\varphi^{\dagger}$ satisfying our generic incidence and $\psi$-class conditions must be torically transverse.
+Furthermore, the two branches of $C$ at $P$ map to different irreducible components of $\s{X}_0$ and have the same intersection multiplicity with $D$ at $P$. \end{enumerate} By Proposition \ref{TT}, any $\varphi^{\dagger}$ satisfying our generic incidence and $\psi$-class conditions with non-superabundant tropicalization must be torically transverse.
 Condition (2) is necessary for torically transverse $\varphi$ to admit a log structure over $\s{X}_0$.
 We therefore focus on counting marked pre-log curves.

-Recall the term $\f{D}_{\Gamma}:=\inde(\Phi)$ from Lemma/Definition \ref{D}.
+Recall the number $\f{D}_{\Gamma}:=\inde(\Phi) \prod_{V\in \Gamma^{[0]}} \langle V \rangle$ as defined in \eqref{DGamma}.
 We want to show that $\f{D}_{\Gamma}$ equals the number of marked pre-log curves in $\s{X}_0$ which satisfy the desired incidence and psi-class conditions and have tropicalization $\Gamma$.
-We will need the following lemmata about torically transverse stable log maps to a toric variety $Y^{\dagger}$ (with divisorial log structure corresponding to its toric boundary).
+We will need the following lemma about torically transverse stable log maps to a toric variety $Y^{\dagger}$ (with divisorial log structure corresponding to its toric boundary).
 Here, we will let $N$ be the co-character lattice of $Y$ and let $\GG(N)$ be the big torus orbit of $Y$.
-Interior marked points will be denoted by $x_1,\ldots,x_m$ and boundary marked points by $y_j$, with $(w_ju_j,j)$ being the corresponding entry of the degree $\Delta$.
-We assume the fan for $Y$ is refined enough to include the rays generated by the $u_j$'s from $\Delta$.
-Recall that the maximal orbit of the divisor to which $y_j$ maps is identified with $\GG(N/\bb{Z}u_j)$.
+Interior marked points will be denoted by $x_i$, $i\in I^{\circ}$, and boundary marked points by $y_i$ with $\Delta(i)=w_iu_i$.
+We assume the fan for $Y$ is refined enough to include the rays generated by these $u_i$'s.
+Recall that the maximal torus orbit of the divisor to which $y_i$ maps is identified with $\GG(N/\bb{Z}u_i)$.